don-bski/poker/README.md

 cards.
 Only basic game play is implemented and win/lose checking is incomplete.<br/>
 **DrawPokerGUI.pl** - Improved version of five card draw poker using Perl-tk.
 Auto-selection of a fixed game table size based on screen resolution.
 Requires the perl GD module for image sizing.
 Yeah, perl-tk.
-Some challenges during developmnent but it works pretty good.<br/>
+Some challenges and limitations to overcome during developmnent.
+Works pretty good.<br/>